Curtis Staples

 Curtis Staples (born July 14, 1976) is an American former basketball player who played from 1994 to 1998 for the University of Virginia.
 He was a sophomore starter on Virginia Group AAA champion Patrick Henry High School in 1992.
 He played at, and is a 1994 graduate of, Oak Hill Academy in Mouth of Wilson, Virginia.

+Early life and high school career

+Staples was born in Roanoke, Virginia.
+As a sophomore, he was a starter and leading scorer on Patrick Henry High School's 1992 Virginia Group AAA state championship team.
+He later transferred to Oak Hill Academy in Mouth of Wilson, Virginia, graduating in 1994.
+At Oak Hill, he averaged 23.6 points per game as a senior.

+In 1994, Staples was named Virginia Mr. Basketball and selected as a McDonald's All-American.
+He was also named a third-team Parade All-American.

+Staples was regarded as one of the top high school prospects in the United States during his senior year, participating in national-level showcase events and drawing recruiting attention before choosing to remain in-state and attend Virginia.

+College career

+Staples played for the Virginia Cavaliers under head coach Jeff Jones from 1994 to 1998.
+He scored 1,757 career points and made 413 three-point field goals.
+He set a Virginia single-season record with 130 three-pointers in 1997–98.
+He earned third-team All-ACC honors in 1998 and contributed to Virginia’s 1994–95 team that advanced to the NCAA Elite Eight.

+He finished his collegiate career with 413 three-point field goals, which established an NCAA record at the time.

+His scoring total of 1,757 points places him among the top scorers in Virginia program history.

 Three point record

 Staples is best known for breaking the all-time NCAA record for career three-point field goals, previously held by Radford University's Doug Day, at 413.
 Staples' record stood for nearly eight years after his career ended, until JJ Redick of Duke University broke it on February 14, 2006.
 Staples had actually conducted a basketball clinic in Virginia which Redick attended as a pre-teen; Redick's rare shooting ability caught Staples's eye even then.
 Redick told The Roanoke Times, "I was a big Curtis Staples fan."

 Staples attended the record-breaking game and remarked, "I've always said, like the old saying goes, records are meant to be broken.
 J.J. has been a hard worker and deserves everything that he gets.
 I'm glad to see somebody like J.J. breaking it.
 He's a very significant player that we will never forget."